Huc91/name-generator/README.md

-# name-generator for Associazione Culturare Umanesimo Digitale
+# name-generator for Associazione Culturare Umanesimo Artificiale

 # name-generator
 This project provides a random project name generator based off of a python script reading a word dictionary